 To maintain the duties of loyalty to the church, confidentiality of church information, and fiduciary care regarding church finances, and a spiritual duty to pray for and support the church with their time, talents, and treasures.

-All powers of the church council (whether deacons or other appointed group) shall be compatible with the laws of the state of Alabama.
+All powers of the church Governing Board (whether deacons or other appointed group) shall be compatible with the laws of the state of Alabama.

-The church council shall, in conjunction with the pastor, conduct an annual ministry liability and safety review of the following policies and/or topics: child protection, including but not limited to worker screening procedures, child abuse reporting procedures, and worker training on child abuse prevention; building safety; security measures; insurance; financial accountability; transportation; sexual harassment; policies listed in IRS Form 990, including a whistleblower policy, a document retention and destruction policy, and a church financial investment policy (if applicable).
+The church Governing Board shall, in conjunction with the pastor, conduct an annual ministry liability and safety review of the following policies and/or topics: child protection, including but not limited to worker screening procedures, child abuse reporting procedures, and worker training on child abuse prevention; building safety; security measures; insurance; financial accountability; transportation; sexual harassment; policies listed in IRS Form 990, including a whistleblower policy, a document retention and destruction policy, and a church financial investment policy (if applicable).

-Each church council member shall review the bylaws annually and shall bring suggested changes to a meeting of the church council that has been designated for the purpose of reviewing the bylaws.
+Each church Governing Board member shall review the bylaws annually and shall bring suggested changes to a meeting of the church Governing Board that has been designated for the purpose of reviewing the bylaws.

 Secretary: The church secretary, along with any assistant or co-officer or church clerk, shall: